 Will you move to Germany?
 Then first, you should inform yourself about household waste disposal because, in this country, recycling is a sensitive issue.
-Here you will find everything you need to know.
-The population of Germany is very aware of waste management and they really take it seriously, getting to recycle more than 70% of the garbage they generate.
-The system is not complex, each household has its own containers (Müllcontainer), and each person must be responsible for depositing in each of them the appropriate waste.
+Here you will find everything you need to know

-To know where to put the waste disposal, here we will help you to understand the meaning of the different colour bins in the city:
+To know where to put the waste disposal, here we will help you to understand the meaning of the different color bins in the city:

 Yellow Bags (Gelbe Sack)

 Here in principle, we should throw away any plastic bottle, but it is not convenient to do so since we can get money for them in case the bottle has a “Pfand” symbol, which means they are returnable but you can deposit any other plastic such as detergent and oil bottles.
-We will also introduce here all the bricks we have (milk, tomato sauce, etc). aluminium, metal bottle caps, cigarette packs, snack and soup bags, sauces and condiments packages, empty aerosol cans, etc.
+We will also introduce here all the bricks we have (milk, tomato sauce, etc). aluminum, metal bottle caps, cigarette packs, snack

 Brown Container (Biotonne)